Volunteer Now

 • No felony convictions

-• Applicants who have used marijuana, medical marijuana, edibles, or products containing THC within 3 months from date of application submission are NOT eligible for a volunteer or intern position.
+• Applicants who have used marijuana, medical marijuana, edibles, or products containing THC within 3 months immediately proceeding the date of their application submission are NOT eligible for a volunteer or intern position.

 • Minimum 6 month commitment is requested.